 This act provides the legal framework for waste management and pollution control in the UK.

-It sets out the responsibilities of businesses regarding the safe handling, storage, transport, and disposal of various types of waste, including hair waste.
+By setting out the responsibilities of businesses regarding the safe handling, storage, transport, and disposal of various types of waste, including hair waste.

 2. Waste (England and Wales) Regulations 2011